 The key element design approach may be applied where the requirements of the tying method or the notional removal method have not been satisfied.

-The key element approach is fundamentally different from the tying approach and the notional removal approach.
-Both the tying approach and the notional removal approach are focused on limiting the spread of damage, or collapse, following an event that has caused a supporting element to be damaged.
+The key element approach is fundamentally different from the tying approach and the notional removal approach, both of which are focused on limiting the spread of damage, or collapse, following an event that has caused a supporting element to be damaged.
 In contrast, the key element approach is focused on preventing the supporting element being damaged (to an extent that it can not provide the required support) following an accidental event and thus preventing excessive failure.

 The requirements of key element design as defined in A.8 of BS EN 1991-1-7 are given below.